Format

 Pours

-At a tasting you will generally try a large number of whiskies.
-At the beginning of my tastings I pour a light pour and show the group how much would be reasonable for a pour.
-In general it will be between 1/8 and 1/4 of an oz per whiskey.
+At a tasting, you will generally try a large number of whiskies.
+At the beginning of my tastings, I pour a light pour and show the group how much would be reasonable for a pour.
+In general, it will be between 1/8 and 1/4 of an oz per whiskey.
 If it is a long tasting with just a few whiskies it will be closer to 1/4 of an oz.
 If there are a large number of whiskies then the pours will be on the lighter side.
-In short you should be consuming around 2 oz of whiskey per hour.
-This will allow for as many as 50 whiskies in a 3 hours tasting without anyone drinking so much they can not drive.
+In short, you should be consuming around 2 oz of whiskey per hour.
+This will allow for as many as 50 whiskies in a 3-hour tasting without anyone drinking so much they can not drive.
 Remember that we are trying to taste whiskey not get drunk.
 Each person should monitor their own level of intoxication and make wise decisions about when to stop/slow down.

 I am not an attorney and I am not offering legal advice.
 A few years ago I was coordinating a company event that would have an open bar.
 I contacted our legal counsel to determine what liability we had as a company.
-I was told that case law protects the person or entity that is offering open access to alcohol since individuals are meant to monitor their own intake.
-I understand that a licensed bar tender has different obligations, but as a person hosting a tasting just keep an eye on your guest and recommend anyone who seems intoxicated stop or get a ride home.
+They told me that case law protects the person or entity that is offering open access to alcohol since individuals are meant to monitor their own intake.
+I understand that a licensed bartender has different obligations, but as a person hosting a tasting just keep an eye on your guest and recommend anyone who seems intoxicated stop or get a ride home.

 Flights

-The most educational way too taste whiskey is to try things side by side.
+The most educational way to taste whiskey is to try things side by side.
 This requires multiple glasses per taster, but it might be the only way to do it and really get useful information out of the tasting.
-I like to start off with lower proof wheat bourbon, then work our way up through rye bourbons, and finish with finished bourbons.
-After bourbon we will do rye whiskey, then finished rye whiskey, and at the end of the night we might do anything with peat or some other flavor that sticks to the palate.
-Always try to be mindful of proof because some peoples palates get burned out really easy on hot whiskey.
+I like to start off with lower-proof wheat bourbon, then work our way up through rye bourbons, and finish with finished bourbons.
+After bourbon, we will do rye whiskey, then finished rye whiskey, and at the end of the night, we might do anything with peat or some other flavor that sticks to the palate.
+Always try to be mindful of proof because some people's palates get burned out really easily on hot whiskey.

 I generally have 2 or 3 whiskies in a flight.
 In a small group setting I might go up to as many as 5, but comparing more than 3 whiskies side by side is difficult and more than 5 might be impossible.
 Keep in mind that you can use the same whiskies twice so if there is something you want people to try and you can’t fit it into a flight just use that one twice to keep palate fatigue from ruining the experience of the flight.